google/error-prone/docs/bugpattern/argumentselectiondefects/NamedParameters.md

 method invocation (its after the semi-colon).

-*Shortcomings with the use of block comments after the argument* arise because its not always natural to put them in the right place.
+*Shortcomings with the use of block comments after the argument* arise because it's not always natural to put them in the right place.
 For example:

 ```java
 // not as intended